pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 There is a new module called @angular/fire which helps to automatize the whole deployment process.

+## TIPS

+- role system: use the data property in the routing to pass role restriction enum and then you can check if the user has this role (route.data.roles) in the canActivate of the guard.
+You can extend role feature with a dedicated ACL lib such as: CASL.

 ## INTERVIEW

 ### BREAKING ICE QUESTIONS: